Dejan Tomašević: National team career

 Tomašević was a member of the FR Yugoslavia national team (representing FR Yugoslavia) that won the gold medal at EuroBasket 1995 in Athens, Greece.
 Over three tournament games, he averaged 3.3 points and 3.0 rebounds per game.
 He was also a member of the FR Yugoslav Olympic team that won the silver medal at the 1996 Summer Olympics in Atlanta, Georgia, US.
 Over six tournament games, he averaged 6.2 points, 4.0 rebounds and 1.2 assists per game.
 Tomašević won the back-to-back gold medal at EuroBasket 1997 in Spain.
 Over eight tournament games, he averaged 4.5 points, 3.4 rebounds and 0.4 assists per game.
 He was also a member of the FR Yugoslavia team that won the gold medal at the 1998 FIBA World Championship in Greece.
 Over eight tournament games, he averaged 6.2 points, 5.7 rebounds and 0.9 assists per game.

 Tomašević won the bronze medal at EuroBasket 1999 in France.
 Over nine tournament games, he averaged 7.2 points, 6.0 rebounds and one assist per game.
 Tomašević played at the 2000 Summer Olympics in Sydney, Australia, where he averaged 10.3 points, 6.9 rebounds and 1.9 assists per game over seven tournament games.
 He was a member of the FR Yugoslavia team that won the gold medal at EuroBasket 2001 in Turkey.
 It was his third EuroBasket gold medal.
 Over six tournament games, he averaged 6.7 points, 5.0 rebounds and 2.5 assists per game.
 Tomašević won the back-to-back gold medal at the 2002 FIBA World Championship in Indianapolis, Indiana, U.S. Over nine tournament games, he averaged 6.2 points, 5.1 rebounds and 1.9 assists per game.

-As a member of the re-named Serbia and Montenegro national team, Tomašević played at the 2004 Summer Olympics in Athens, Greece, where he averaged 7.2 points, 9.2 rebounds and 2.4 assists per game over five tournament games.
+As a member of the renamed Serbia and Montenegro national team, Tomašević played at the 2004 Summer Olympics in Athens, Greece, where he averaged 7.2 points, 9.2 rebounds and 2.4 assists per game over five tournament games.
 He was ranked second overall in rebounds per game, behind Yao Ming.

 Post-playing career

 Basketball Federation of Serbia (2011–2019)

 In April 2011, Tomašević became the vice-president of the Basketball Federation of Serbia in charge for competitions.
 In October 2015, Tomašević was appointed as an acting Secretary General for the Basketball Federation of Serbia.
 In February 2016, he became Secretary General of the Federation.
-On November 20, 2019, Tomašević resigned as the Secretary General.
+On 20 November 2019, Tomašević resigned as the Secretary General.

 In March 2019, the Federation put forward a nomination of Tomašević for the president of the FIBA Europe.
-On May 25, Tomašević lost the 2019 FIBA Europe Presidential elections from Turgay Demirel, who was re-elected.
+On 25 May, Tomašević lost the 2019 FIBA Europe Presidential elections from Turgay Demirel, who was re-elected.

+Political career

+He became a member of the ruling populist Serbian Progressive Party (SNS) in May 2023 and was its candidate in the 2023 parliamentary election.
+Tomašević was elected to the National Assembly and was sworn in as MP on 6 February 2024.

+Personal life

+Tomašević has the skin condition vitiligo.